 On climate change...something he's been saying 'mayday' about since the 1980s.
 He calls climate change "the greatest threat to our security."
 So what's he going to do about it?
 Rejoin the 2015 Paris climate deal on his first day in office.
 Start a "major diplomatic push" to get other countries to up their emissions-cutting ambition.
 Get the US to net-zero greenhouse gas emissions no later than 2050.
 Btw, he'd foot his climate change plan by reversing Trump's 2017 corporate tax cuts.

-Biden is the front-runner in the Democratic race.
-On the one hand: he’s seen as a popular moderate who could win over swing voters needed to defeat Trump.
+On the one hand: Biden’s seen as a popular moderate who could win over swing voters needed to defeat Trump.
 On the other hand: he’s an establishment candidate that younger voters might not feel properly represent the interests of a more diverse and progressive demographic.
-The big question: can he keep the momentum going until the primaries in February?